alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 ## Handling Alexa Speaker

-The Alexa service keeps track of two device volume types.
-One is called `ALEXA_VOLUME`, and the other is `ALERTS_VOLUME`.
+The Alexa service keeps track of two device volume types: `ALEXA_VOLUME` and `ALERTS_VOLUME`.
 The `AlexaSpeaker` class should be implemented by the platform to both set the volume and mute state of these two speaker types and allow the user to set the volume and mute state of these two speaker types locally via GUI if applicable.

 ```
 public class AlexaSpeakerHandler extends AlexaSpeaker {